jameslnewell/tradie-v4/docs/templates.md

 <img alt="tradie flow" src="./img/flow.png"/>

 1. `tradie` parses the CLI arguments.
-2. `tradie-template-<name>` takes the CLI arguments and uses them to create a configuration object usable by `tradie-scripts-<name>`.
+2. `tradie-template-<name>` takes the CLI arguments and creates a configuration object usable by `tradie-scripts-<name>`.
-3. `tradie-scripts-<name>` receives the configuation object and does something with it (starts transpiling, spins up a server whatever) and returns a promise to let `tradie` know when its finished.
+3. `tradie-scripts-<name>` takes a configuation object and does something with it (transpiling files, spins up a server or whatever) and returns a promise to let `tradie` know when its finished.

 ## Templates